blawson69/LootGenerator/README.md

 Note: In keeping with the DMG guidelines, Gems, Art, and Magic Items are *only* available as Horde items.
 Passing `--mod:show-gems` with the `--type:Indiv1` parameter will still not generate Gems.
 Coins are the bare minimum for any loot, so 'no-coins' is not an accepted default for Coins.

 #### --whisper
 _Optional._ This parameter allows the GM to skip output of the results to all players.
-When `--whisper` is given as a parameter, the GM-only ["Bestow Items" dialog](#distributing-loot) is all that is displayed.
-Everything else functions as normal.
+When `--whisper` is given as a parameter, the results are whispered only to the [recipient](#--recip) (if provided) or the GM.

 #### --test
 _Optional._ This parameter allows the GM to perform a "test run" on a show command.
 This parameter will only whisper the results to the GM.
 Generated treasure will not [be saved](#distributing-loot) and unique items will not [be removed](#initial-setup).